FORMER PALACE NOW A TOP HOTEL

 FORMER POWER STATION BEING BROUGHT BACK TO LIFE

-An historic former power station is being brought back to life by businessman and former Newcastle United Football Club Chairman Freddy Shepherd.
+An historic former power station was brought back to life by businessman and former Newcastle United Football Club Chairman, the late Freddie Shepherd.

 Mr Shepherd and Shepherd Offshore were the main sponsors of the 2012 Newcastles of the World Conference.